kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 comments: true
 author: Kai Gittens
 layout: post
-permalink: /load-data-attributes/
+permalink: /load-data-attributes-mouseclicks/
 meta-excerpt: "Load/unload information stored in data attributes inside HTML with mouse clicks in a cross-browser compatible way.
 Includes demos."
 category: tutorials
 cat-name: "Tutorials"
 tags: [html5, javascript]
 has-home-img: data-attribute.jpg
 ---
-A recent project at work *almost* required my creating functionality that loaded content that was stored in HTML5 data attributes onto a web page with mouse clicks.
+A recent project at work *almost* required my creating functionality that took content stored in HTML5 data attributes and loading it onto a web page with mouse clicks.
 I hadn't used data attributes much so I researched some production code we had and did some web searches on the subject.

 The final project specs end up not requiring this functionality but while doing the web searches, I was shocked at the lack of good, descriptive tutorials on data attributes.
 So while using info on my favorite footie teams, I spent a few days hacking some code together (all while taking note of the quirks and cross-browser issues) and created this tutorial.